tuladharrikesh/rikesht/README.md

-## ECS CLI V2 Sample App
+## AWS Copilot

-The ECS CLI is a tool for developers to create, release and manage production ready containerized applications on ECS.
-From getting started, pushing to staging and releasing to production, the ECS CLI can help manage the entire lifecycle of your application development.
+The AWS Copilot is a tool for developers to create, release and manage production ready containerized applications on ECS.

-This is a small sample app that can be used to demonstrate the ECS CLI V2.
+This is a small sample app that can be used to demonstrate the AWS Copilot CLI.
 It creates a static website using nginx as the frontend.
-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+Steps:

+Clone this repo in your project folder and follow the steps in the blog to proceed with the implementation.

+For any further concerns, Contact: contact@workfall.com